 When renting out a commercial property, there are often a number of leasing options you can choose for potential tenants.
 Depending on the type of property and financing situation, sometimes, it’s more beneficial to only rent to one tenant, rather than many.
 This landlord-tenant relationship is called a single-tenant net lease in commercial real estate.

 What Is a Single-Tenant Net Lease (STNL)?

 A single-tenant net lease (STNL) is a type of commercial lease agreement in which the entire property is leased to a single tenant.
-Although this situation can apply to any commercial property, STNLs are mainly seen with retail properties like drug stores, gas stations or restaurants because those businesses sometimes occupy standalone buildings.
+Although this situation can apply to any commercial property, STNLs are mainly seen with retail properties like drug stores, gas stations or restaurants because those businesses sometimes occupy standalone buildings, and often, outparcels.

 Some examples, said Lev Senior Financing Broker Gunnar Wilmot, include “a Walgreens, a CVS, or a standalone Starbucks on the side of the highway.
 If you’re driving down the highway, everything that you see on the side of the road — Dollar General, Dollar Tree, Wendy’s, Pizza Hut, Jack-in-the-Box, Burger King, McDonald’s — those are all single-tenant net lease deals.”

 Net leases for STNLs typically last between 10 to 25 years.

 What’s the Difference Between a Single-Tenant Net Lease and a Triple Net Lease (NNN)?

 A single-tenant net lease in commercial real estate is usually a triple net lease (NNN).
 Triple net refers to the three responsibilities the tenant usually takes on in this type of arrangement:

 - property taxes